 Cut the pork belly into 3x3 cm cubes and place in a large bowl.
 In a mortar and pestle crush together the salt flakes and white peppercorns, toss through the pork pieces.

-Heat oil in a wok over a medium heat until hot.
-Fry the pork belly pieces in batches for 5 minutes until the crackling is golden and bubbled.
-Drain on paper towel and keep warm.
+Heat oil in a wok over medium heat until hot.
+Fry the pork belly pieces in batches for 5 minutes until the crackling is golden and bubbling.
+Drain on a paper towel and keep warm.

 Cautiously pour in the reserved cooking liquid to stop the caramelisation process.
 It will spit and foam up in the pan.
 It will reduce in the pan again.
 Reduce the heat add the star anise and the cassia bark and simmer for 30 minutes or until the sauce thickens to a honey consistency.